Cabinet d'avocats

 means and dispose of housing in accordance with normal conditions.
 May

-be excluded from this procedure aplicants who are already present in france
+be excluded from this procedure aplicants who are already present in France

 or whose presence would constitute a threat to public order or are afflicted